BodePlotter/BodePlotter/README.md

    - The Smith chart is currently not normalized.
 When the magnitude for an active filter exceeds 0 dB, the plot area scales dynamically to accommodate the data, causing the rendered chart to extend outside the standard Smith chart boundaries.

 2. **Matplotlib Performance on Windows 11:**
-   - On Windows 11, Matplotlib may struggle to keep pace at higher playback speeds:
+   - On Windows 11, Matplotlib may struggle to keep pace at higher playback speeds where the slider value is less than 0.6:
      - If Matplotlib is selected, starting measurements or playback may exceed 90 seconds before additional windows load.
      - Matplotlib windows are not automatically closed when DearPyGui exits, which can leave log files and temporary files in the user’s TEMP directory.
-To inspect the TEMP directory, use:
-       - **Command Prompt:**
-         ```cmd
-         explorer %TEMP%
-         ```
-       - **PowerShell:**
-         ```powershell
-         explorer $env:TEMP
-         ```
+       - bodeplots will clear BodePlotter_* directories in %TEMP% that are over an hour old.
      - Using Matplotlib within threads makes DearPyGui unstable; therefore, a new process per Matplotlib window is used instead.
        - **Current Implementation:**
          - Using the `console_app` flag in `pyproject.toml` to open a blank console.
 The advantage of the console is that you can press CTRL+C to close all Bode-Plots windows.